Music of Sussex

-The historic county of Sussex in southern England has a rich musical heritage that encompasses the genres of folk, classical and rock and popular music amongst others.
+The historic county of Sussex in Southern England has a rich musical heritage that encompasses the genres of folk, classical, rock, and popular music amongst others.
 With the unbroken survival of its indigenous music, Sussex was at the forefront of the English folk music revivals of the 19th and 20th centuries.
 Many classical composers have found inspiration in Sussex, and the county continues to have a thriving musical scene across the musical genres.
 In Sussex by the Sea, the county has its own unofficial anthem.

 Perhaps the first known musical instrument from Sussex is the so-called 'Sussex horn', a variant of the Bronze Age Irish horn.
 Dating from around 900BC this instrument was found in the late 18th century at the bottom of a well in Battle.

 Folk music

 Traditional music

 Of all the counties in England, it is Sussex that appears to have drawn the greatest attention from folk song collectors over a period of some 130 years.
 This was due to a flourishing tradition of folk dance, mummers plays (known in Sussex as Tipteers' or Tipteerers' plays) and folk song, but also in part because of the rural nature of the county in the late 19th and early 20th centuries and yet its relatively close proximity to London.

 Passed on through oral tradition, many of Sussex's traditional songs may not have changed significantly for centuries, with their origins perhaps dating as far back as the time of the South Saxons.
 Writing in 1752, John Burton commented on the "sharp pitch" and "goatish noise" of the Sussexians, which William Henry Hudson thought still held true when writing nearly 150 years later.

 In the Sussex tradition there is a strong vein of lyrical songs reflecting the life of the countryside and romance.
 There are also ballads, drinking songs and songs that capture the 'Silly Sussex' humour of the county.